-155. To increase MSMEs' access to dispute resolution, both States and regional organizations are increasingly supporting the use of online dispute resolution which can apply to both internal complaints handling procedures and external redress mechanisms.
-Online dispute resolution (ODR) mechanisms are easy-to-use, fast and low-cost platforms and do not require the physical presence of the parties.
-These and other features make them particularly suitable for low-value disputes and disputes arising out of cross-border transactions.
-For example, the Asia Pacific Economic Cooperation (APEC) has launched the Collaborative Framework for Online Dispute Resolution of Cross-Border Business-to-Business Disputes63 for the purpose of helping small businesses resolve cross-border low-value disputes.
-Online dispute resolution mechanisms require a conducive legal environment that permits, for example, choice of forum and does not the physical presence of the parties or physical written submission of documents.
+157. To increase MSMEs' access to dispute resolution, both States and regional organizations are increasingly supporting the use of online dispute resolution which can apply to both internal complaints handling procedures and external redress mechanisms.
+Online dispute resolution (ODR) mechanisms are easy-to-use, fast and low-cost platforms and do not require the physical appearance of the parties.
+These and other features make them particularly suitable for low value disputes and disputes arising out of cross-border transactions.
+For example, the Asia Pacific Economic Cooperation (APEC) has launched the Collaborative Framework for Online Dispute Resolution of Cross-Border Business to Business Disputes 66 for the purpose of helping small businesses resolve cross-border low value disputes.
+Online dispute resolution mechanisms require a conducive legal environment that permits, for example, choice of forum and does not require physical appearance of the parties or physical written submission of documents.
 States may thus have to amend domestic laws accordingly.
-The UNCITRAL Technical Notes on Online Dispute Resolution (2017)64 may provide guidance to States, ODR platforms and administrators regarding how to develop and use such mechanisms.
+The UNCITRAL Technical Notes on Online Dispute Resolution (2017) 67 may provide guidance to States, ODR platforms and administrators regarding how to develop and use such mechanisms.